Missing Oregon woman Meighan Cordie's death ruled accidental

-DAYTON, Ore. — A 27-year-old woman who was missing for several days near Dayton died from possibly falling out of the car while her mother was driving at a high rate of speed, according to the Yamhill County District Attorney.
+DAYTON, Ore. — A 27-year-old woman who was missing for several days near Dayton died from possibly falling out of the car while her mother was driving at a high rate of speed according to the Yamhill District Attorney.

-Based on the information gathered in the investigation, the district attorney ruled Meghan Cordie’s death accidental.
-Investigators said it is unclear if she had jumped out of the vehicle or had opened the door, but that she had died instantly from her injuries.
+Based on the information gathered in the investigation, the Yamhill District Attorney has ruled Meghan Cordie’s death accidental.
+Investigators said the it is unclear if she had jumped out of the vehicle or had opened the door, but said she died instantly from her injuries.

-An autopsy indicates that Cordie had hit a guardrail or a support post causing two broken vertebrae and a major aorta separation causing severe loss of pressure and blood loss, according to the DA.
+An autopsy indicates that Cordie had hit a guardrail or a support post causing two broken vertebrae and a major aorta separation, causing severe blood loss, according to the DA.

-Cordie was last seen around 10:30 p.m. on Aug.
-18. After attending a wedding in the Grand Island community, about 8 miles south of Dayton, Cordie exited a car she was riding in with her mother, Jennifer Wheaters, after an argument.
-She walked away barefoot and without her cellphone, police said.
+Cordie, who was a mom, was last seen around 10:30 p.m. on Aug.
+18. After attending a wedding in the Grand Island community, about 8 miles south of Dayton, Cordie exited a car she was riding in with her mother, Jennifer Weathers after an argument.

+Authorities said Cordie and Weathers had argued the night before about who was going to drive to the wedding.
+Weathers ended up driving despite not wanting to in the event Cordie’s daughter became tired and they had to leave early.

+According to the DA, at around 10:20 p.m.
+Cordie and Weathers left the wedding after Cordie’s daughter became fussy.
+Weathers commented to Cordie about that being the reason she didn’t want to drive.
+The two began arguing while on their way to the car and continued into the car.
+Weathers said they drove a short distance before the argument became physical and Cordie exited the car.
+Weathers was able to coax Cordie back into car and into the back seat.
+Cordie then exited a second time.
+Weathers looked around for her and was unable to find her because it was dark and there were not street lights.
+Weathers eventually went home assuming Cordie had gone back to the wedding or would find another way home.
+When she got home she found Cordie’s purse, cellphone, and shoes in the front seat of her car.

 Cordie's body was found Aug.
 23 by joggers down an embankment just north of Dayton, at the on-ramp that leads from Wallace Road to Highway 18 and Foster Road.